R2S-ver/ABS-3D-Printing-Guide/README.md

 ### Main goals of this study
 - Observe how ABS behaves under different enclosure temperatures and print conditions.
 - Identify the most common failure modes during printing.
-- Test how thermal stability affects warping, adhesion, and extrusion reliability.
+- Test how thermal stability affects warping, adhesion and extrusion reliability.
 - Experiment with how changes to different variables affect print quality.
 - Build a practical workflow that can later be reused for similar materials.